 In early October, you need to consult DegreeWorks via BannerWeb and make plans to meet with your academic or faculty advisor.
-Registration for the spring semester will open toward the third week of October.
+Registration for the spring semester will open late October to early November.
 Your advisor can help you plan upcoming courses.
 It is helpful if you are familiar with your program so you can be a part of the planning process.